-WHY GO NATIVE?
+Why Go Native?

 It is critical that we maintain the delicate balance that nature created in order for future generations to enjoy the Bald Head Island we know today.
 Protecting and planting native plants that have evolved on Bald Head Island is key, rather than establishing lawn grass or ornamental plants.
 "Natural" landscaping is not defined as a total abandonment of planting maintenance, but rather a controlled and guided landscape in character with the charm and beauty of Bald Head Island.

+Removal of any vegetation from all areas on Bald Head Island is a critical issue.
+This vegetation, whether shrubs, grasses or vines, is holding the soil/sand in place and defending the Island from erosion and storm damage.
+Much of this vegetation may appear to be "scrubby" and not considered "beautiful" to some people, but all of it is important to Bald Head Island's unique ecosystems.

-THE MARITIME EVERGREEN FOREST Many species of plants and animals find their home in BHI's unique, globally imperiled forest.
-Live oak, Sabal palm, Red bay, laurel oak and Loblolly pine provide a canopy that rises from its salt-sheared ocean edge to about 50 feet adjacent to the salt marshes.
+THE MARITIME EVERGREEN FOREST

+Many species of plants and animals find their home in BHI's unique, globally imperiled forest.
+Live oak, sabal palm, redbay, laurel oak and loblolly pine provide a canopy that rises from its salt-sheared ocean edge to about 50-feet adjacent to the salt marshes.
 Much of the vegetation is evergreen.
-The forest helps hold the sand, as well as shear storm winds to protect the island.
-The understory plays a critical part by knitting all of the forest protecting the larger trees' roots from salt, and providing habitat for birds and wildlife.
-THE DUNES Animals and vegetation also occur in the dune environment, comprising the scrub and pioneer zones.
-Sea oats and other salt and wind tolerant grasses, vines and shrubs inhibit the movement of sand that would otherwise bury the forest.
-Removal of any vegetation from the dune areas is a critical issue.
-This vegetation, whether shrubs, grasses or vines, is holding the dunes in place and defending the island from erosion and storm damage.
-Much of this vegetation may appear to be "scrubby" and not considered "beautiful" to some people, but all of it is important to Bald Head Island's unique ecosystems.
+The forest helps hold the sand as well as shear storm winds to protect the island.
+The understory plays a critical part by knitting all of the forest protecting the larger trees' roots from salt, plus providing habitat for birds and wildlife.

+THE DUNES

+Animals and vegetation also occur in the dune environment, comprising the scrub and pioneer zones.
+Sea oats and other salt and wind-tolerant grasses, vines and shrubs inhibit the movement of sand that would otherwise bury the forest.